 Following up on my Living Room Layout Guide I wanted to show you a practical way to create a beautiful sustainable living room.

-There are 3 things I hear regularly when it comes to sourcing an eco-friendly interior.
+There are 3 things I always hear when it comes to sourcing an eco-friendly home:

 1. It’s hard to find great looking items that are “sustainable”

-Shopping sustainably is as hard as it seems.
+Shopping sustainably isn’t as hard as it seems.

 Believe it or not, there are retailers large & small, well-known & hidden gems that are dedicated to environmental & social responsibility.
 I’ll bet that some of the retailers you already buy from have some sort of policy in place or specific product lines that are eco-friendly to some degree.